UPPMAX/bianca_workshops/docs/beginner/create_script.md

     Then do `CTRL + O` to save, `CTRL + X` to exit

-- Edit the file `do_it.sh` to have the content below:
+- Use **copy-paste** to edit the file `do_it.sh` to have the content below.
+  This script may be small, yours will likely not be, hence use a copy-paste

 ```bash
 #!/bin/bash